Position: Diversion and Navigation Specialist

-Inspirica's mission is to break the cycle of homelessness by helping people achieve – and maintain – permanent housing and stability in their lives.
-We are one the largest providers of services to the homeless in Connecticut.
-Each night, we house 350 people (850+ per year, including 250 children).
+Inspirica’s mission is to break the cycle of homelessness by helping people achieve – and maintain – permanent housing and stability in their lives.
+We are one of the largest providers of services to the homeless in Connecticut.
+Each night, we house 350 people.
+We serve more than 1,050 people per year, including 250 children.
 Our residential facilities include emergency shelters, transitional housing, permanent supportive housing, and deeply affordable housing.
 We serve individuals across the spectrum of the homeless, including single men, single women, families, people with mental illness, and people living with HIV/AIDS.

 Reporting to the Chief Officer of Program Effectiveness and Performance Measurement or associate, the duties of the Diversion and Navigation Specialist include, but are not limited to: